 Surprisingly only 6 out of the 11 automated services offer tax-loss harvesting and not all tax-loss harvesting services provide the same amount of benefit.

-Wealthfront took tax-loss harvesting to a new level when it introduced direct indexing, the ability to harvest losses within an index, in December 2013.
-Surprisingly no other automated investment service has yet been able to offer a direct indexing service.
+Wealthfront took tax-loss harvesting to a new level when it introduced Stock-level Tax-Loss Harvesting, the ability to harvest losses within an index, in December 2013.
+Surprisingly no other automated investment service has yet been able to offer a Stock-level Tax-Loss Harvesting service.

 It is also possible to minimize taxes through dividend-based rebalancing, optimizing asset location in taxable and tax-deferred accounts and intelligently selecting which investments should be sold to fund withdrawals, but only 2 out of the 11 automated investment services, including Wealthfront do.